Perspective | White people learn about Juneteenth, celebrated by millions of black Americans every year

 He also underscored the deep flaws and baked-in racism of the American education system.

-When the School Library Journal did a quick poll this week they found that 90 percent of the educators who responded don’t include Juneteenth in their teaching.
+When the School Library Journal did a quick poll this week, it found that 90 percent of the educators who responded don’t include Juneteenth in their teaching.

 I didn’t learn about it until I was 25, working as a reporter in New Orleans and I was interviewing a black woman who told me about a fond memory she had preparing for a Juneteenth celebration with her husband.

-If white people didn’t learn about it from a black studies class in college or from a friend, they saw it pop up on their iPhone calendars or caught it on TV — an episode of Watchmen or Blackish.
+If white people didn’t learn about it from a black studies class in college or from a friend, they saw it pop up on their iPhone calendars or caught it on TV — an episode of “Watchmen” or “Blackish.”

 See it now?